pitzzahh/school-codes/src/main/java/constitution/ARTICLE_XIV.md

 </h3>

 <h4>
-&emsp; • It will promote the broadest possible involvement of business enterprises,
+&emsp; • It shall encourage the widest participation of private
-    regional administrations, and neighborhood-based organizations in the creation and application of science and technology.
+    groups, local governments, and community-based organizations in the generation and utilization of science and technology.
 </h4>

 ___